United States war crimes: European theater

-In the "Chenogne massacre" during the Battle of the Bulge on January 1, 1945, members of the 11th Armored Division killed an estimated 80 German prisoners of war, which were assembled in a field and shot with machine guns.
+In the Chenogne massacre during the Battle of the Bulge on 1 January 1945, members of the 11th Armored Division killed an estimated 80 German prisoners of war, which were assembled in a field and shot with machine guns.
 The events were covered up at the time, and none of the perpetrators were ever punished.
 Postwar historians believe the killings were carried out on verbal orders by senior commanders that "no prisoners were to be taken".
-General George S. Patton confirmed in his diary that the Americans "...also murdered 50 odd German med [sic].
+General George S. Patton confirmed in his diary that the Americans "...also murdered 50 odd German med [ics'].
 I hope we can conceal this".

-"Operation Teardrop" involved eight surviving captured crewmen from the sunken German submarine U-546 being tortured by U.S. military personnel.
+Operation Teardrop involved eight surviving captured crewmen from the sunken German submarine U-546 being tortured by U.S. military personnel.
 Historian Philip K. Lundeberg has written that the beating and torture of U-546's survivors was a singular atrocity motivated by the interrogators' need to quickly get information on what the U.S. believed were potential missile attacks on the contiguous United States by German submarines.

+James J. Weingartner identifies what he views as a disparity in treatment between American and German war crimes in the court martial of American soldiers and the post-war trials of Germans, arguing that United States war crimes were judged "by a more indulgent standard" than comparable German atrocities, particularly in regard to the principle of following orders.

 Among American WWII veterans who admitted to having committed war crimes was former Mafia hitman Frank Sheeran.
 In interviews with his biographer Charles Brandt, Sheeran recalled his war service with the Thunderbird Division as the time when he first developed a callousness to the taking of human life.
 By his own admission, Sheeran participated in numerous massacres and summary executions of German POWs, acts which violated the Hague Conventions of 1899 and 1907 and the 1929 Geneva Convention on POWs.
 In his interviews with Brandt, Sheeran divided such massacres into four different categories.